GunnarKarlsson/PythonStockCrawler/README.md

 # Hong Kong Stock Valuation Ratio Crawler

-A tool to gather valuatiom ratios for companies listed on the Hong Kong Stock Exchange in a csv file, and query the data
+A tool to gather valuation ratios for companies listed on the Hong Kong Stock Exchange in a csv file, and query the data

 ## Crawler